0xsequence/demo-dapp-web3modal/README.md

 Demo Dapp + Web3Modal
 =====================

 Dapp example on how to use Sequence Wallet with [Web3Modal](https://github.com/Web3Modal/web3modal).
-Covers how to connect, sign messages and send transctions.
+Demonstrates how to connect a wallet, sign messages and send transactions.

 ## Usage

 1. yarn
 2. yarn dev
 3. Open browser to http://localhost:4000 to access the demo dapp
-4. Open browser inspector to see responses from the remote Sequence Wallet
+4. Open browser inspector to see responses from your wallet

 ## Development